 - Pass a Placement Test.
 Incoming students who have studied a language in high school or elsewhere can take a placement test; if the student achieves the appropriate score, their language requirement will be fulfilled.
 No academic credits are awarded for satisfactory performance on this test.

 - Placement tests in Chinese, French, German, Italian, Portuguese, and Spanish can be taken online by going to the portal (my.umassd.edu): click on "Student Resources," then click on "New Students."
 Under the "New Students" section, click on the placement testing link.
-For Arabic, please contact the Foreign Literature and Languages Department Office at (508) 999-8332.
+For Arabic, please contact the Department of Global Languages and Cultures office at (508) 999-8332.
 FLL handles all scoring and pacement for the languages of Arabic, Chinese, French, German, Italian, and Spanish tests.

 - Please note: The placement test in Portuguese is available through the directions above, but placement scoring breakdowns and Portuguese language classes are handled specifically through the Portuguese department.
 Please contact the Portuguese department with all questions regarding their test.
 For Cape Verdean Creole testing, please also contact the Portuguese Department Office at (508) 910-6586.